iSchomer/Dualfoil_Storage_Device/user_guide.md

   + each instance of `xx` is stored within the 3D array `xt`
 * Basic Organization
   + main `comp` subroutine updates `xx` using a temporary array: `c`
+  + `band` solves the six differential equations
   + `cellpot` calculates and writes the data found in dualfoil5.out
   + `nucamb` calculates and writes the data for profiles.out

 ###The Equations

-The main equations are found within the `comp` subroutine.
+The main equations are solved through the `comp` subroutine.
 Here is the logic for that section:
   + Its main loop iterates for the number of specified nodes
   + Before solving equations, several 2D arrays (# of equations by # of equations) are initialized
-  + Solve each equation, storing the updated values in the temporary arrays
+  + Set up array variables in order of equation, then call 'band' once after this
   + Update permanent arrays and repeat until each node has been calculated from left to right

 Below is the list of equations; each name corresponds with what it is solving for